skeema/skeema/README.md

 The paid [Premium edition](https://www.skeema.io/download/) of the Skeema CLI adds support for managing **views** and **triggers**, and also includes a native **Windows build**, built-in **SSH tunnel** functionality, and many other improvements.

-A companion SaaS product, [Skeema Cloud Linter](https://www.skeema.io/docs/install/cloud/), is also available to simplify CI setup for schema repos stored on GitHub.

 For download links and more information, visit [skeema.io](https://www.skeema.io/download/).

 ## Documentation